 Products organized by tags

 Hierarchal organizational structure for products (categories and subcategories)

 Some of the negatives that I have come into contact with are the lack of styles and look and feel that you have access to.
-While you have small modifications you can make to preexisting themes such as logos, colors, and fonts you can not brand the website for hi-fidelity designs.
+While you have small modifications you can make to preexisting themes such as logos, colors, and fonts, you can not brand the website for high-fidelity designs.

 Shopify has four levels of monthly payment plans: Basic, Professional, Business, and Unlimited.
 Depending on each plan, the company charges fees ranging from 0-2% on each transaction.
 All of Shopify’s plans include unlimited bandwidth and free setup.
 The company also offers a free 14-day trial.
 I have personally seen a website do $199,100+ in a day so the bandwidth is not an issue.